Equationist/xpng/README.md

 # XPNG
-Lossy PNG compression with adaptive quantization
+Program to lossily compress PNG images using adaptive quantization.

+## About
+I've had this idea for a few years but didn't get around to implementing it till Fall of 2016.

+This code preprocesses PNG images by making small changes to the images to make them easier to compress.
+The program uses adaptive quantization based on the local noisiness of the source image, taking advantage of noise masking.
+It is designed for the "Average" predictor in PNG - various predictors were tried, but "Average" worked out best as it smeared out any effects of quantization.
+The program quantizes to the highest power of 2 within the allowable noise margin, unless a recent value was used that also results in output within the allowable noise margin (to make use of DEFLATE's runlength encoding).

+The nonlinear formula for allowable error at each compression and noise level was chosen based on careful trial and error and hand tuning for optimal visual perceptual effect.

+This program ended up being similar to [lossypng](https://github.com/foobaz/lossypng), but the adaptive quantization used in xpng makes it better at low compression levels (achieving compression ratios of 5-10 compared to raw without significant visual artifacts, as shown in the sample images below).
+This minimal-artifact compression ratio of 5-10 for XPNG compares with roughly 15-20 for JPEG.
+However, XPNG performs much better than JPEG on images containing a mixture of photography and text or line art.

+## Usage
+`xpng inputfile.png outputfile.png compressionlevel`
+Apply a png optimizer afterwards for full compression.

+## Compiling
+Requires libpng and zlib.
+Compile with `gcc main.c -o xpng -lpng*`

-# Sample Images
+## Sample Images
 Here is a diverse suite of test images fromm the [Kodak Image Suite](http://r0k.us/graphics/kodak/).
 Both original and compressed versions were run through PNGGauntlet for an optimized apples to apples comparison.
+A comprssion level of 6 was used.
 The compressed image follows the original.

 ### Original: 678 KB - Compressed: 187 KB (72% Compression)
 ![kodim01](https://cloud.githubusercontent.com/assets/8397050/21791560/6d455276-d698-11e6-8101-8533ebcf7249.png)